betaflight/betaflight.com/docs/wiki/boards/archive/MATEKF405MINI.md

 Need to be OFF.

-Selecting TRICOPTER sets yaw output to servo automaticly.
+Selecting TRICOPTER sets yaw output to servo automatically.

 How to set the tail servo: